southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: '[Feature Request]'
-labels: 'Type: Feature Request'
+labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Is your proposal related to a problem?
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Provide a clear and concise description of what the problem is.
+For example, "I'm always frustrated when..."

-**Describe the solution you'd like**
+## Describe the solution you'd like
-A clear and concise description of what you want to happen.
+Provide a clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Let us know about other solutions you've tried or researched.

+## Additional context
+Is there anything else you can add about the proposal?
+You might want to link to related issues here, if you haven't already.